juanonlab/blog/modules/viewsreference/README.md

 CONFIGURATION
 -------------
-In any entity in the manage fields tab: when adding new fields a 'Views reference' field will now be available
+In any entity in the Manage fields tab:
+When adding new fields a Views Reference field will now be available

-After adding a 'Views reference' field it is possible to change the following additional settings:
+After adding a viewsreference field are the following additional settings:
-- View display plugins to allow - for each field instance the available display plugins can be limited.
+View display plugins to allow
-- Hide available settings - modules are ables to add settings to the view reference fields.
-For each field instance the available settings can be hidden.
+so you can limit the Views plugin types that can be accessed from the field Preselect view options

 MAINTAINERS
 -----------